A café racer project all starts with one simple question: which bike should I use as a donor / base motor?

 Similar to the Honda CB are the Yamaha XS-series: there are a lot of them on the market and a huge world with aftermarket products.
 The most popular and powerful bike is the XS650 with a true bulletproof engine which generates a lot of torque and an amazing sound.

 The cruiser Yamaha Virago is built from the early 80’s to mid 90’s.
 This was the first V-twin of Yamaha and the Virago was one of the first production bikes with a mono shock rear suspension.
 Unfortunately, in 1984 (2 years after the introduction) Yamaha switched back to dual shock rear suspension.
 The bike is shaft driven, which means less maintenance and comes with engines from 500cc up to 1000cc’s.

 Just like the with the Honda’s, there is a big Virago community and a lot of spare and aftermarket parts to buy.

-The so called “poor men’s Guzzi” with a great 2 cilinder engine which can give your café racer an extra cool look and generates an awesome sound.
+The so-called “poor men’s Guzzi” with a great 2 cylinder engine which can give your café racer an extra cool look and generates an awesome sound.
 Needs a bit more work than the Honda CB and Yamaha XS to get the well known straight café racer line because of the higher front.
 The bike is a lit less popular, but there are still a lot of info and the parts are easy to get by.